openstack/ironic/doc/source/deploy/install-guide.rst

     | properties   | {}                                                                       |
     +--------------+--------------------------------------------------------------------------+

-   Note that here pxe_deploy_kernel and pxe_deploy_ramdisk contain links to images instead of Glance UUIDs.
+   Note that here deploy_kernel and deploy_ramdisk contain links to images instead of Glance UUIDs.

 #.
 As in case of Nova, you can also provide ``capabilities`` to node